kfoley123/portfolio/README.md

 ## Description

 I designed this app to be a showcase of my projects and skills as a Full-Stack developer.
 Icons in the projects section link to a selection of other applications I've created.
-The page also covers skills I've developed and has a contact form at the bottom.
+The page also covers skills I've developed and has contact info at the bottom.

 ---